 Heat olive oil in a non stick skillet over medium high heat.
 Add grated garlic and sweat for 30 seconds, then add the fresh cherry tomatoes.
 Season with kosher salt and pepper.

 Saute the tomatoes over medium high heat until the tomatoes blister and start to pop (about 5 minutes).
 Use the back of a wooden spoon to break the tomatoes.
-Add dried italian seasoning and red pepper flakes.
+Add the italian seasoning and red pepper flakes.
 Let reduce for 3-4 minutes until slightly thickened and season to your preference if needed.
+Turn the heat to medium low.

 Notes